imagej/imagej-omero/README.md

 you can use that, rather than installing a new copy of ImageJ:

 1. Enable the __OMERO-5.x__ [update site](http://imagej.net/Update_Sites).

     ```shell
     <path-to-imagej>/<imagej-launcher> --update add-update-site OMERO-5.x http://sites.imagej.net/OMERO-5.x
     <path-to-imagej>/<imagej-launcher> --update update-force-pristine
     ```

-    Where x is your OMERO version, <path-to-imagej> is a path to your ImageJ directory (i.e. ImageJ.app or Fiji.app), and <imagej-launcher> is the launcher for your operating system (i.e. ImageJ-linux64)
+    Where x is your OMERO version, &lt;path-to-imagej&gt; is a path to your ImageJ directory (i.e. ImageJ.app or Fiji.app), and &lt;imagej-launcher&gt; is the launcher for your operating system (i.e. ImageJ-linux64)

 2. Run `gen-scripts` in ImageJ's `lib` directory.

 ### Take it for a spin